Artwork

 Overview

-Still Life with Oysters and Grapes is a 1653 unspecified by Jan Davidsz. de Heem, a Dutch Golden Age work, held at Los Angeles County Museum of Art.
+Still Life with Oysters and Grapes is a 1653 painting by Jan Davidsz. de Heem, a Dutch artist known for his detailed still lifes.
+The work is part of the Los Angeles County Museum of Art's collection.

 Portrait of Jan Davidsz. de Heem